 There is a lot of controversy over magnesium deficiency, but in many ways, it’s easy to understand why people might be deficient.
 In fact, Carolyn Dean, M.D., author of "The Magnesium Miracle," says that 80% of the U.S. population is deficient in magnesium.

 For starters, do you know of anyone who takes their calcium in the form of antacids?
-Not only do they not get enough calcium, there is no magnesium to transport the calcium.
+Not only do they not get enough calcium, but there is also no magnesium to transport the calcium.

 Does that same person have other ailments like high blood pressure, muscle cramps, etc.?